frotaur/LLM-Arrows-of-Time/README.md

 positional arguments:
-  txt_path
+  txt_folder
-        The input folder to be tokenized.
+        The folder of .txt to be tokenized.
 This script will save the following items:
         1) A folder named '<txt_path>_pt', containing the tokenized data as pytorch tensors.
 A folder named '<txt_path>_h5' containing the tokenized h5py dataset.
 Example: my_dataset/input.txt -> my_dataset_h5/input.h5 my_dataset_pt/input_tokenized.pt